Shewiiii/EQutilities/README.md

 > You may want to EQ the treble region by ear.
 The difference in HRTF with you and the measurment rig will probably result in a different Frequency Response between the graph and the the acutal sound to your eardums.

 ## Import and visualize the Frequency Response of an IEM
-1. Download the txt file in the `frequency_responses` folder of the IEM you want.
+1. Download the txt file of the IEM you want in the `frequency_responses` folder.
 2. Open [Listener's Graph Database](https://listener800.github.io/5128?share=Custom_Tilt&bass=0&tilt=-1&treble=0&ear=0).
 3. Click on `Equalizer`, then on `Upload FR`.
 4. Select the txt file.